danwing/cidfi/draft-wing-cidfi.md

 packet importance, bandwidth information for that connection towards the client, and for the TLS-encrypted communication with the client.

-{{network-to-server}} describes network-to-server signaling similar to the use case described in {{Section 2 of ?I-D.joras-sadcdn}}, with metadata relaying through the client.
+{{network-to-host}} describes network-to-host signaling similar to the use case described in {{Section 2 of ?I-D.joras-sadcdn}}, with metadata relaying through the client.

-{{server-to-network}} describes server-to-network
+{{host-to-network}} describes host-to-network
 metadata signaling similar to the use cases described in {{Section 3 of I-D.joras-sadcdn}}.
-The server-to-network metadata signaling can also benefit {{?I-D.ietf-avtcore-rtp-over-quic}} and {{DTLS-CID}}.
+The host-to-network metadata signaling can also benefit {{?I-D.ietf-avtcore-rtp-over-quic}} and {{DTLS-CID}}.

 A discussion of extending CIDFI to other protocols is provided in {{extending}}.